-• Improve the environmental quality of all DOT maintenance facilities in the Park
+- Improve the environmental quality of all DOT maintenance facilities in the Park - D. Corridor Management Actions - Develop BMPs for DOT maintenance facilities such as: - Invasive species management plan - o Visual screening of facilities - Develop a web-based library of facility treatments that promote park-like character

-- Develop BMPs for DOT maintenance facilities such as: - o Invasive species management plan - o Visual screening of facilities - Develop a web-based library of facility treatments that promote park-like character - Periodically evaluate current, relevant DOT guidance and update as appropriate to incorporate Park environmental considerations
+- Periodically evaluate current, relevant DOT guidance and update as appropriate to incorporate Park environmental considerations - E. Alternatives Discussion